AriFordsham/GHCWiki/records.md

 - the extra constraints complicated the type checker and did not play well with higher kinded type variables (at least in the code I had then, I do not claim that this is nessecarily so).

-Overloading without abstraction over fields may be able to avoid some of these potential downsides, and a judicious (no virtual fields, etc) implementation of either could look very similar to the programmer.
+SORF without abstraction over fields may be able to avoid some of these potential downsides, and a judicious (no virtual fields, etc) implementation of either could look very similar to the programmer.

+SORF has also been recognized as an approach to internal type resolution, whereas namespacing would require an internal SORF-like step or some other approach to avoid the need for lots of annotations.

 ### Type directed name resolution